softuvo-shanky/forward-sms-app/smtp_config_guide.md

 6. Go back to main screen and toggle SMS Forwarding ON

 ### Security Notes
-- The password `mhkq zbyx mvfb iyzy` appears to be a Gmail App Password
+- Use your Gmail App Password (not your regular password)
 - This is the correct way to authenticate with Gmail SMTP
 - Never use your regular Gmail password for SMTP

 ### Testing
 1. Send a test SMS to your phone
-2. Check your email (shanky@connect2softuvo.com) for the forwarded message
+2. Check your email for the forwarded message
 3. The email will have subject: "SMS from [sender_number]"

 ### Troubleshooting